omgnetwork/elixir-omg/docs/api_specs/includes/watcher_api_specs.md

 Attribute | Type | Description
 --------- | ------- | -----------
-txbytes | Hex encoded string | The in-flight transaction that the event relates to available_outputs | Integer array | The outputs available to be piggybacked available_inputs | Integer array | The inputs available to be piggybacked
+txbytes | Hex encoded string | The in-flight transaction that the event relates to available_outputs | Object array | The outputs (index and address) available to be piggybacked available_inputs | Object array | The inputs (index and address) available to be piggybacked

 #### `invalid_piggyback`
 > A invalid_piggyback event